-My practice makes good use of technology at almost every stage, it’s a great tool for the augmentation of my creative output.
-This is a collaboration that brings a randomness and a level of complexity I’d unlikely to be able to achieve without the technology.
-Much of my current research is centred around Artificial Intelligence (AI) and the role it can have in art.
-I think it’s early days, but the technology looks like it will help artists deliver extraordinary new inspirations and methods of expression.
+Dylan Cotton, Bachelor of Arts.
+His practice makes good use of technology at almost every stage, it’s a great tool for the augmentation of his creative output.
+This is a collaboration that brings a randomness and a level of complexity he says it’s unlikely he’d be able to achieve without the technology.
+Much of his current research is centered around Artificial Intelligence (AI) and the role it can have in art.
+Dylan considers it early days, but the technology looks like it will empower artists to deliver extraordinary new inspirations and methods of expression.

-I paint mainly with acrylics and oils on canvas, embracing excess with large high-colour maximalist images.
-I draw energy from the human achievements I see now and those I envisage for the future.
-I describe my work as an ungoverned composite of influences with a glow of Neo-Futurism edging into the foreground.
-I am not a political/social artist but I’m drawn to the idea of the future and our safe transition into it.
+Dylan paints with acrylics or oils on canvas, his reaction against minimalism embraces excess with high colour maximalism and broad canvases.
+He draws energy from the human achievements he sees now and those he envisages for the future.
+He describes his work as an ungoverned composite of influences with a glow of Neo-Futurism edging into the foreground.
+Dylan disassociates himself from political or social narrative; However, he is optimistically drawn to the idea of a brilliant technology driven future and a safe transition into it.

 Abstract, influenced by Cubism and Surrealism, with more than a hint of futurism ever-present.
 Architecture and place also play an essential role in augmenting narrative and aesthetic substance.